 Be smart about SAT/ACT prep

 Start studying as soon as you can, even if it’s little by little!
 If you’re not sure where in the world to start, we highly recommend taking a test prep course – we personally love The Princeton Review, which guarantees you will get a higher test score or get your money back!.
 Other awesome things about taking a course with The Princeton Review:

 - SAT and ACT prep

 - Free practice tests available online or in person so you can see how your scores compare to college entrance requirements

 - Free consultation sessions with a professional

 - Search tools to help you find your dream school

 - Online courses that fit your busy schedule

 WANT TO GET STARTED ON TEST PREP?
-CHECK OUT THE PRINCETON REVIEW AND USE PROMO CODE ACEABLE10 FOR A 10% DISCOUNT!
+CHECK OUT THE PRINCETON REVIEW AND GET 10% OFF JUST FOR BEING AN ACEABLE DRIVER!

 Only keep what you love